zamgi/lingvo--Ner-en/README.md

         Named entity recognition (NER)<br />
     </p>
     <div>
-        <span>The module is designed to determine the type of proper names, event names, products, place names and so forth.</span>
+        <span>This system is designed to determine the type of proper names, event names, products, place names and so forth.</span>
         <br />
         <span>The classification into three types:</span>
         <br />